-And one of the hottest issues -- one that encompasses all the above -- is the argument over charter schools.
-The experiment that began in one town in Minnesota 25 years ago in the hope that innovation and reform could spring from a new model of public education, one where individual schools get freedom to write their own rules while still pulling public funding.
+And one of the hottest issues — one that encompasses all the above — is the argument over charter schools.
+The experiment began in one town in Minnesota 25 years ago in the hope that innovation and reform could spring from a new model of public education, one where individual schools get the freedom to write their own rules while still pulling public funding.

 On Wednesday, March 1st, we’re setting these two perspectives up in a face-to-face joust.
 Here’s our motion:

 Believe me, our opposing panelists are prepping passionately, serious about persuading you that right is on their side.